 MFCN

-The 3400-3800 MHz band has already been harmonised for MFCN in CEPT (and in EU on the basis of a response to an EC mandate) and is recognised to be the 5G primary band in Europe.
+The 3400-3800 MHz band is harmonised for MFCN in CEPT (and in the EU in accordance with EC Decision [Ref]) and is recognised to be the 5G primary band in Europe.

 The band 3400-3800 MHz has been auctioned in majority of CEPT countries, see ECO Report 03 and EU 5G Observatory.
 Under the relevant authorisations and rights of use granted accordingly, mobile operators have invested heavily to roll out 5G and will continue during the next years.
 Those networks are widely deployed outdoors with AAS Base Stations.
 Non AAS small cells could be also rolled out indoors.